Goals vs. Objectives: What They Are & How to Use Them

 No matter what your business is or what your business goals are, ClickUp will help you with them.

-Here are some of the types of clear goals you can create and track in ClickUp:
+Here are some of the types of meaningful goals you can create and track in ClickUp:

 - Team Goals